kampute/http-client/README.md

 ### Scoped Request Headers

-In addition to setting default request headers that apply to all requests, you can also define headers for a specific set of requests using a scope.
-This allows temporary changes to headers that override the default settings within a defined context, which can be essential for handling varying endpoint requirements or testing scenarios.
+In addition to setting default request headers that apply to all requests, you can define headers for a specific set of requests using a scoped approach.
+This feature allows for temporary modifications to headers that override default settings within a defined context.
+This is particularly useful for handling varying endpoint requirements or for testing scenarios.

-The example below demonstrates how to temporarily override the `Accept` header for a series of requests, ensuring that all requests within the scope explicitly request a specific media type.
+Below is an example that demonstrates how to temporarily override the `Accept` header for a series of requests, ensuring that all requests within the scope explicitly request a specific media type.

 ```csharp
 using Kampute.HttpClient;